gperdrizet/linear-regression-demo/README.md

 ## Getting Started with GitHub Codespaces

+1. Create a fork of the repository
-1. Click the green "Code" button on this repository
+2. Click the green "Code" button your fork of the repository
-2. Select "Codespaces" tab
+3. Select "Codespaces" tab
-3. Click "Create codespace on main"
+4. Click "Create codespace on main"
-4. Wait for the environment to set up automatically (2-3 minutes)
+5. Wait for the environment to set up automatically (2-3 minutes)

 ## How to Use This Repository